 - Consider including FASEB resources in your tweet.
 Use a hashtag (#) to highlight a special issue

 Thanks @TWITTERHANDLE for supporting research.
-Please increase funding for @NIH by $2 billion in #FY18! #FundScience
+Please increase funding for @NIH by $2 billion & @NSF by $650 million in #FY19! #FundScience

 Grateful to @TWITTERHANDLE for supporting medical research.
-Please increase funding for @NIH by $2 billion in #FY18! #FundScience
+Please increase funding for @NIH by $2 billion & @NSF by $650 million in #FY19! #FundScience

-@TWITTERHANDLE Federal funding for #NIH is impt to [insert state or district].
-Latest data here: http://ow.ly/lpKq30d2e1D #FundScience
+@TWITTERHANDLE Federal funding for #NIH & #NSF is important to [insert state or district].
+Latest data here: faseb.org/fundingfacts #FundScience

-Thanks to @TWITTERHANDLE for mtg w/ me in [insert city/town].
-Please increase funding for NIH by $2 billion in #FY18! #FundScience
+Thanks to @TWITTERHANDLE for meeting w/ me in [insert city/town].
+Please increase funding for #NIH by $2 billion & #NSF by $650 million in #FY19! #FundScience

 Thanks @TWITTERHANDLE for discussing impact of research in [insert state].
-Please increase funding for NIH by $2 billion in #FY18! #FundScience
+Please increase funding for #NIH by $2 billion and #NSF by $650 million in #FY19! #FundScience

-Stay updated with the latest data on Federal support of @NIH and help increase science funding by $2 billion in #FY18 http://ow.ly/8qX930d2PJJ
+Stay updated with the latest data on federal support of @NIH and @NSF and help increase science funding in #FY19 http://ow.ly/8qX930d2PJJ

-Want to know what #FASEB recommends for Federal Funding in #FY18 ?
-Check out: http://ow.ly/Ceuk30d2d6v
+Want to know what @FASEBorg recommends for federal funding in #FY19 ?
+Check out: http://ow.ly/2oo030iPLZJ

 Stay updated with the latest data on @NIH 's research funding trends. http://ow.ly/8qX930d2PJJ